JezSarai/Jez_Portfolio/Backstage.md

 # Backstage

-Here you will find what I did in SQL and Rstudio to analyze the data (Most cleaning was done in Excel, except for a few exceptions).
+Here you will find what I did in SQL and Rstudio to analyze the data (Most cleaning was done in Excel, except for a few exceptions, watch it [here](https://sites.google.com/view/jezdataanalystportafolio/home/case-studies/bellabeat-case-study/files)).

 ## CASE to categorize users' weight using the BMI
 ```markdown